EYFS Statement of Intent

 Our ethos in Early Years is to nurture our pupils’ personal, social and emotional development; providing the essential roots of safety, security and readiness to learn.
 We recognise strong, positive relationships are fundamental to supporting children’s cognitive development and place high value on our partnership with parents, carers and practitioners to enable our children to be happy and secure learners.

 “No significant learning occurs without a significant relationship.” - James Comer

-Through the seven areas of learning we provide topics that inspire and engage children, building on own interests and enthusing their experiences of the world.
+Through the 7 areas of learning in the Early Years Foundation Stage we provide topics that inspire and engage children, building on own interests and enthusing their experiences of the world.
 We recognise and celebrate that children in our setting have varied experiences.
 Our staff work hard to ensure our learning environment consistently promotes a wider knowledge and understanding of the world.
+Our teaching takes account of the equipment that adults provide and the attention given to the physical environment, as well as the structure and routines of the day that establish expectations.
 Together we work to provide ambitious expectations for all children from all backgrounds.